-However, as I mentioned in my post “Basics of the Ido Portal Method” think a lot of people have an innate desire to progress beyond isolation movements.
-Only scratching the surface with basic bodyweight exercises like push-ups, squats, and lunges… it can feel like a dead-end road.
+However, as I mentioned in my post “Basics of the Ido Portal Method”, a lot of people have an innate desire to explore what’s beyond isolation movements.

-In this situation, it’s common to feel like your workouts are being reduced down to numbers (quantified progress): more reps, sets, time, etc.
+After a while, it’s common to feel like your workouts are being reduced down to numbers (quantified progress): more reps, more sets, more time, etc.

 There’s nothing wrong with quantified progress.
-Quantifying physical practice is the best way to measure improvement or stagnation.
-Numbers serve to help make decisions on whether training is working the way it should.
+Quantifying your workouts practice is a great way to measure improvement or stagnation.
+Scanning your numbers can help you evaluate if your current training plan working the way it should.

 Some of these body positions are common and familiar, some are not.
-Training uncomfortable positions helps prepare the body for unpredictable scenarios.
+Training uncomfortable positions is important to prepare the body for unpredictable scenarios.

 Ground-based movement training benefits ANYONE and EVERYONE.
 Why?
 Because it is life played out through the movement lens.
 Everywhere you go, your body is right there with you.

-- Anything is BLACK commentary from the Animal Flow website.
+- Anything in BLACK is information from the Animal Flow website.